 The line graph above shows the trend of pedestrian fatalities in Michigan from 2009-2018.

 From 2009 to 2015, there was a noticeable increasing trend in pedestrian fatalities in Michigan.
 However, there has been a sharp drop off in deaths over the past few years.

 Pedestrians injured by a motor vehicle always get no-fault insurance benefits under Michigan law.
 You can get benefits even if the person did not own an automobile or have an auto insurance policy.
 You must be a Michigan resident or an out-of-state resident with a vehicle titled and insured in Michigan to qualify for these benefits.

 No-fault benefits will either come from your own car insurance or from the car insurance of a family member that you reside with at the time of the accident.
 If neither of those applies, then you will get benefits through the Michigan Assigned Claims Plan.

 Determining which insurance company is responsible for paying your benefits can be confusing.
-Our attorneys will figure it out for you and assist you in submitting the required paperwork.
+Our attorneys will figure it out for you and assist you in submitting the required paperwork for a pedestrian accident claim in Michigan.
 We will deal directly with the insurance adjuster to get your benefits are paid.

 These benefits can include payment of lifetime medical bills, lost wages, attendant care services, household benefits, and payments for other medically necessary services and things.

 You can receive all No-Fault insurance benefits even if you were partially or totally at fault in the accident.
 This is true even if you were unlawfully crossing the street when hit by the car or if you were under the influence of alcohol or drugs at the time of the accident.